Leofranco224/MoveBudget.API/README.md

 - JWT Authentication with Refresh Token
 - Expense categorization
 - Date, amount, and currency tracking
-- Structure prepared for future integration with a currency exchange API
+- Integration with a currency exchange API
 - Database persistence (SQLite in dev environment)

 ---